Gary Tobin: Personal life

-Tobin was born in St. Louis, Michigan.
-He attended the University of California at Berkeley for an urban planning doctorate.
-In 1974 he returned to St. Louis to teach at Washington University.
-In 1982, Tobin turned from teaching to demography, studying the demographics of the St. Louis Jewish community.
-Tobin died on July 6, 2009 to cancer, leaving behind his wife, six children, and a grandson.
-He was in a hospital in Fort Lauderdale, Florida and was age 59.

-Tobin met his wife Diane while at a conference in San Francisco at which he was speaking and while she was president of JCCSF and living in the city.
-A few years later Tobin relocated to San Francisco to join Diane.
+Tobin met his wife Diane while speaking at a San Francisco conference.
+At the time, she was the JCCSF president and living in the city.
+A few years later, Tobin relocated to San Francisco to join Diane.
 They married in 1991 and had five children.

 Tobin and his wife Diane adopted their son Jonah in 1997.
-The experience of raising their black son within the Jewish community led the Tobins to found the nonprofit Be'chol Lashon.
-Tobin and his wife co-founded Be'chol Lashon (Hebrew for "in every language") in 2000.
-The nonprofit aimed to celebrate Jewish ethnic and racial diversity through programs like a northern Californian summer camp for Jewish children of color.
+The experience of raising their black son within the Jewish community led the Tobins to found the nonprofit Be'chol Lashon (Hebrew for "in every language") in 2000.
+The nonprofit aimed to celebrate Jewish ethnic and racial diversity through programs like a northern Californian Jewish summer camp for Jewish children of color.
 This was unusual, as most American Jewish institutions concentrated on Jews of European origin.

 The Tobins were friendly with Capers Funnye, a black Chicago rabbi.

+Tobin died on July 6, 2009, to cancer, leaving behind his wife, six children, and a grandson.
+He was in a hospital in Fort Lauderdale, Florida and was age 59.